 Most treatments of this nature can be used once per month, once your cat is old enough.
 Speak to your vet to find out which treatment is recommended, and what dosage your cat requires.
 If your cat is an indoor/outdoor cat then using a monthly spot-on treatment is advised.

 The most important thing to note is that you should never use treatments that are made for dogs on your cat.
 This can be fatal.

 Remember, these treatments are for preventative care.
 By maintaining a regular treatment schedule, you’ll be able to vastly reduce the chances of your cat having fleas and other parasites, which is the most important factor for their overall health.
 It’s also a good idea to get yourself a flea comb so that you can check your cat regularly.
 Most cats love being combed, so it’s a great opportunity to bond as you check the health of their skin and fur.

-Some of the best spot on treatments for external parasites like fleas and ear mites (Revolution, Advocate) also prevent a variety of internal parasites, like heartworm and roundworm.
+Some of the best spot on treatments for external parasites like fleas and ear mites (Revolution, Advocate) also prevent a variety of internal parasites, like heartworm, hookworm, and roundworm.
 However, many of them won’t cover your cat for preventative treatment of tape worm.

 One of the most common treatments for tapeworm is Drontal, which is an oral medication (pill) that protects against three types of internal worm parasites.
-This can be given to cats over 12 weeks no more than once per month, but at least once every 6 months.
+This can be given to cats 6 weeks of age and older.

 All in one parasite treatments

 There are some new spot-on treatments available that treat all parasites.
 These are generally more expensive than using Revolution + Drontal, but are much more convenient.
 Broadline for Cats is one example of a spot-on treatment which covers all parasites.
 This can be purchased in Chiang Mai from stores like Namping, based on the weight of your cat.